The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing

 \eeq

-The choice of a lattice with reduced extents along the twisted plane is rooted on the idea of \emph{twisted volume reduction}~\cite{Gonzalez-Arroyo:1982hyq,Gonzalez-Arroyo:1982hwr,Gonzalez-Arroyo:2010omx} (see also Refs.~\cite{GarciaPerez:2014cmv,GarciaPerez:2020gnf} for reviews on the topic), which is a technique usually employed to study the large-$N$ limit of $\SU(N)$ gauge theories.
-In the large-$N$ limit, indeed, it has been long known, starting from the seminal paper of Eguchi and Kawai~\cite{PhysRevLett.48.1063}, that $\SU(N)$ Yang--Mills theories enjoy a dynamical equivalence between color and space-time degrees of freedom, leading for $N=\infty$ to a volume-independence of the theory.
-While this property strictly speaking holds true only in the large-$N$ limit, at finite values of $N$ the presence of TBCs allows to achieve en effective increase in the lattice size: $V_{\rm eff} = N^2 V$.
+The choice of a lattice with reduced extents along the twisted plane is rooted in the idea of \emph{twisted volume reduction} \cite{Gonzalez-Arroyo:1982hyq,Gonzalez-Arroyo:1982hwr,Gonzalez-Arroyo:2010omx} (see also Refs.~\cite{GarciaPerez:2014cmv,GarciaPerez:2020gnf} for reviews on the topic), a technique usually employed to study the large-$N$ limit of $\SU(N)$ gauge theories.
+Indeed, in the large-$N$ limit and under certain conditions satisfied by TBCs, Yang--Mills theories enjoy a dynamical equivalence between color and space-time degrees of freedom.
+This equivalence, known since the seminal paper of Eguchi and Kawai~\cite{PhysRevLett.48.1063}, leads to a volume-independence of the theory for $N=\infty$.
+This property, which strictly holds only in the large-$N$ limit, at finite $N$ and with TBCs allows an effective increase in the lattice size: $V_{\rm eff} = N^2 V$.
 Since our lattice has $V=L^2 \times \tL^2 = L^4 / N^2$, this means that $V_{\rm eff} = N^2 V = L^4$, i.e., we achieve the same dynamics of a standard hypercubic lattice with size $L$.
-Adopting TBCs has also several advantages over fully periodic ones: it allows an analytic expansion in the coupling in perturbation theory as opposed to PBCs~\cite{Luscher:1982ma}, and it is free of $O(a)$ effects presents, for instance, in the Schrödinger Functional scheme~\cite{Luscher:1992an}.
+Adopting TBCs also has other advantages: it allows an analytic expansion in the coupling in perturbation theory as opposed to PBCs~\cite{Luscher:1982ma}, and it is free of $O(a)$ effects presents, for instance, in the Schrödinger Functional scheme~\cite{Luscher:1992an}.